TanyaPS/GORM/doc/DB_Schema.md

 ### obsint
 The observation interval.
 Usually 1 or 30.
 ### markernumber
-Markenumber to put in the RINEX header.
-Ex:
+Markenumber to put in the RINEX header.</br>
+If not specified, marker number will be deleted from RINEX headers.
 ### markertype
 The marker type.
 Usually GEODETIC.
 ### position
-The approximate position of the site as X,Y,Z.
+The approximate position of the site as X,Y,Z.</br>
+If not specified, position will not be altered in original file.
 ### observer
 Name of observer.
+Defaults to _SDFE_.
 ### agency
 Name of agency.
+Defaults to _SDFE_.
 ### ts
 Date and time of last received data from that site.
 ### active